Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 Now to share our top facts about the Inca Trail.

-• The Classic Inca Trail is just a small part of a 45,000km network of Inca trails that link the whole of the Empire with the capital of Cusco.
+• The Classic Inca Trail is just a small part of an ancient 45,000 km (27,962 miles) network of Inca roads that connected the entire Empire with its capital in Cusco.

-• Only trekkers on the Inca Trail will get to enter Machu Picchu through the Sun Gate (Inti Punku) and get a fantastic view over the Inca citadel.
+• Only Inca Trail hikers can enter Machu Picchu through the Sun Gate (Inti Punku) and enjoy a fantastic view of the Inca citadel at sunrise.

 • Inca Trail Tips